 The WUR non-AP STA shall follow the wake-up operation defined in 30.8 (Wake-up Operation).

+NOTE - The WUR non-AP STA might not wake up at the exact start time of the earliest service period.(#2682)

 (…existing texts….)